liftoff/HumanInput/README.rst

      "cut", "copy", "paste", "select", "mousedown", "mouseup", "touchstart", "touchend"]

+Note
-.. note:: Only events that have a matching ``HI._<eventname>`` (note the underscore) function get added via ``addEventListener()``.
+  Only events that have a matching ``HI._<eventname>`` (note the underscore) function get added via ``addEventListener()``.
 Some listenEvents may be 'simulated events' that are emitted by different mechanisms.
 For example, there's no way to listen for gamepad events via ``addEventListener()`` so the gamepad plugin uses its own event loop to detect and emit 'gamepad' events (which are aliased to 'gpad' to save some typing).

 Filtering
 ---------